What is an online shopping app?

 Farfetch uses a loyalty system with level progression: the higher your level, the more exclusive offers you get

 Wish lists.
-Customers don’t always buy everything they want right after they see it.
+Customers don’t always buy everything they want right away.
 Sometimes their budget is tight, sometimes they’re in a rush, and sometimes items simply run out of stock.
 It happens.
 A simple solution to this problem is allowing users to keep all the desired products in one place.

 A barcode scanner.
 Handy if your company also runs physical stores — this feature will allow your customers to instantly get additional info on any product that drew their attention.